 Partners are an integral part of the Capstone Vision.

-Through a cooperative win-win arrangement, these Partners furnish “real world” projects that provide students with an open ended design problem.
-This Project Based Learning provides a variety of experiences, significant challenges and real designer-client interaction for the student teams.
+Through a cooperative win-win arrangement, these partners furnish “real world” projects that provide students with an open-ended design problem.
+Project-based learning provides a variety of experiences, significant challenges, and real designer-client interaction for our student teams.
 Projects come from within a broad set of themes including general building design, transportation design and environmental design, but most often are interdisciplinary in nature.

-The Capstone Partnership also facilitates interactions between UW faculty, researchers and students, and public and private partners, to address a wide range of design challenges for these regional businesses, government enterprises and institutions.
+Capstone partnerships also facilitate interactions between UW faculty, researchers, students, and public and private partners, to address a wide range of design challenges.

-We have long standing relationship with many partners and continue to build relationships within industry and institutional opportunities.
+We have long-standing relationships with many partners and continue to build relationships with industry and institutional opportunities.